21035228/EliteTech/README.md

 <b>Tool 3: Password Strength Checker</b>
 <p>A password is said to be strong if it satisfies the following criteria: </p>

-1.It contains at least one lowercase English character.
+<ol>1.It contains at least one lowercase English character.</ol>
-2.It contains at least one uppercase English character.
+<ol>2.It contains at least one uppercase English character.</ol>
-3.It contains at least one special character.
-The special characters are: !@#$%^&*()-+ 4.Its length is at least 8.
+<ol>3.It contains at least one special character.
+The special characters are: !@#$%^&*()-+</ol>
+<ol>4.Its length is at least 8.</ol>
-5.It contains at least one digit.
+<ol>5.It contains at least one digit.</ol>
-6.Given a string, find its strength.
+<ol>6.Given a string, find its strength.
 Let a strong password is one that satisfies all above conditions.
 A moderate password is one that satisfies first three conditions and has length at least 6.
-Otherwise password is weak.
+Otherwise password is weak.</ol>

 Examples :
 Input : “GeeksforGeeks!@12”